 Budget planning & Itinerary build up before we left

 I hate traveling fast for which I would never plan 4 countries in 15 days.
 However, this time I'm with my parents.
-Like many they wanted to see more, usually have the fear of missing out.
+Like many they wanted to see more, had the fear of missing out.
 So, my father came up and suggested like 7 countries in 15 days.
-Many don't understand how exhausting traveling is and can't explain somehow.
-I don't want to disappoint them but had to make sure we have a reasonable time spent in a place, then saving energy for the next one.
+Many don't understand how exhausting traveling is and making the same mistake of over-planning.
+I don't want to disappoint them but had to make sure we have a reasonable time spent in a place, then saving up the energy for next one.
 So, I went ahead and figured out this route map so that we could spend 3 days/place.

 Obvious choice to pick KUL as starting point from Visakhapatnam is cheap flights.
 My round-trip costed me just 6600 INR with AirAsia and are direct flights.
 I was little skeptic to take return flight from KUL because I'm like why to same place you visited before.
 However, there are 2 reasons why I had to.
 One, there are no direct flights to Visakhapatnam from else where like Bangkok, Siem Reap, Phuket except from Singapore but the prices are over 10,000INR one-way.
 Second, its more expensive even to places like Hyderabad or Mumbai.